 Nike Swim Camp at the University of Oklahoma Norman, Oklahoma

-A school well known for it's strong athletics the University of Oklahoma boasts some of the finest facilities that you will find anywhere in the country.
+A school well known for it's strong tradition of excellence in athletics the University of Oklahoma boasts some of the finest facilities that you will find anywhere in the country.
 Campers train each day in the school’s 25‑yard x 8‑lane facility and stay in student housing located within walking distance to the pool.

 Located in Norman, the Nike Swim Camp at the University of Oklahoma is designed to help competitive swimmers improve their stroke technique so they can compete at the next level.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.